xamarin/WebSharp/docs/getting-started/getting-started-dev-windows.md

 #### Gotchas using symlink method

 `WebSharp` uses native modules internally for both the `PepperPlugin` and `electron-dotnet` implementations.
-If you are testing the different versions of `Electron` and symlinking instead of `npm install`ing you may run into the following `NODE_MODULE_VERSION` mismatch error.
+If you are testing the different versions of `Electron` and symlinking instead of `npm install`ing you may run into the following error.

 >"Uncaught Error: Cannot find module 'WebSharp\el ectron-dotnet\lib\native\win32\x64\1.6.0\7.4.0\websharp_monoclr'"

-Make sure you build a version of `electron-dotnet` that corresponds to version outlined in the error.
+Make sure you build a version of `electron-dotnet` that corresponds to the version outlined in the error.

 ### Install `electron-dotnet`